chrissmartin/hass-panasonic-miraie/README.md

 ## Troubleshooting

 - If you encounter connection issues, ensure your Home Assistant instance has a stable internet connection.
-- Check the Home Assistant logs for any error messages related to the Panasonic MirAI.e integration.
+- Check the Home Assistant logs for any error messages related to the Panasonic MirAIe integration.
-- If you experience authentication problems, try to log out and log in again in the MirAI.e mobile app, then reconfigure the integration in Home Assistant.
+- If you experience authentication problems, try to log out and log in again in the MirAIe mobile app, then reconfigure the integration in Home Assistant.

 ## Contributing